GregSommerville/machine-learning-blackjack-solution/Readme.md

 For example, in an early version of this code, a Deck object was created for each hand.
 Since there are hundreds of candidate solutions running hundreds of thousands of trial hands, this was a huge inefficiency.
 The code was changed to allocate one deck per test sequence.
 The deck was shuffled as needed, so it never needs to be reallocated.

 Beyond the cards in the deck, another object type that was repeatedly created and destroyed were the candidate strategies.
-To mitigate this problem, a StrategyPool class was created that handleds allocation and deallocation.
+To mitigate this problem, a StrategyPool class was created that handles allocation and deallocation.
 This means that strategy objects are reused, rather than dynamically created when needed.
 The pool class has to be thread-safe, so it does serialize access to its methods via a C# lock statement, but overall using the pool approach produced a good performance increase.

 Finally, a subtle form of object allocation is conversion.
 In an early version of the code, a utility card function used `Convert.ToInt32(rankEnum)`.
 Obviously, the easiest way to convert from an enum to an int is simply to cast it, like `(int)rankEnum`.
-But many programmers don't know whether to use that approach, `int.Parse()`, `int.TryParse()`, or `Convert.ToInt32()`, since they can all be used.
+But it's hard to know exactly what the difference is between that approach, `int.Parse()`, `int.TryParse()`, or `Convert.ToInt32()`, since they can all be used and are roughly equivalent.

 Perhaps the compiler was boxing the enum value before passing it to `Convert.ToInt32()`, because the profiler identified this as a function that had large amounts of thread contention waiting - and the problem got much, much worse as the generations passed.
 By rewriting the conversion to use a simple cast, the program performance increased threefold (3x).